ordinals/ord/docs/src/overview.md

 - *Percentile notation*:
   [`99.99971949060254%`](https://ordinals.com/ordinal/99.99971949060254%25) .
-  The ordinals position in Bitcoin's supply, expressed as a percentage.
+  The satoshi's position in Bitcoin's supply, expressed as a percentage.

 - *Name*: [`satoshi`](https://ordinals.com/ordinal/satoshi).
 An encoding of the ordinal number using the characters `a` through `z`.

-Arbitrary assets, such as NFTs, security tokens, accounts, or stablecoins can be attached to Ordinals.
+Arbitrary assets, such as NFTs, security tokens, accounts, or stablecoins can be attached to satoshis using ordinal numbers as stable identifiers.

 Ordinals is an open-source project, developed [on GitHub](https://github.com/casey/ord).
-The project consists of a BIP describing the ordinal scheme, an index that communicates with a Bitcoin Core node to track the location of all ordinals, a wallet that allows making ordinal-aware transactions, a block explorer for interactive exploration of the blockchain, functionality for minting ordinal NFTs, and this manual.
+The project consists of a BIP describing the ordinal scheme, an index that communicates with a Bitcoin Core node to track the location of all satoshis, a wallet that allows making ordinal-aware transactions, a block explorer for interactive exploration of the blockchain, functionality for inscribing satoshis with digital artifacts, and this manual.

 Rarity
 ------

-Humans are collectors, and since ordinals can be tracked and transferred, people will naturally want to collect them.
-Ordinal theorists can decide for themselves which sats are rare and desirable, but there are some hints.
+Humans are collectors, and since satoshis can now be tracked and transferred, people will naturally want to collect them.
+Ordinal theorists can decide for themselves which sats are rare and desirable, but there are some hints…

 Bitcoin has periodic events, some frequent, some more uncommon, and these naturally lend themselves to a system of rarity.
 These periodic events are: